iulian4ik/thinkster-django-angular-tutorial/chapter03.md

     class AccountViewSet(viewsets.ModelViewSet):

 Django REST Framework offers a feature called viewsets.
-A viewset, as the name implies, is a set a views.
+A viewset, as the name implies, is a set of views.
 Specifically, the `ModelViewSet` offers an interface for listing, creating, retrieving, updating and destroying objects of a given model.

     lookup_field = 'username'
     queryset = Account.objects.all()